shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-third-party-network-pixel-for-your-creatives.md

 ---
-Title : Microsoft Invest - Create a Third-Party Member Pixel for Your Creatives Description : Learn to create third-party creative pixels at the advertiser level and then apply these pixels to some or all display creatives under that Member.
+title : Microsoft Invest - Create a Third-Party Member Pixel for Your Creatives description : Learn to create third-party creative pixels at the advertiser level and then apply these pixels to some or all display creatives under that Member.
 ---